DionWu/amtsimplified/content/amt-calculator.md

 ------------------

 Did you know you can save thousands of dollars on taxes if you simply planned how many ISOs you can exercise?
-Check out this **[ISO online calculator](/iso-tax-planner)** to reduce your taxes!
+Check out this **[ISO stock option calculator](/iso-tax-planner)** to reduce your taxes!